Pressed Caviar Might Be The Next Food Obsession

 So Reichl said she was thrilled when she heard that an Italian caviar company Calvisius hired Russian women to show them how to make the treat from the eggs of non-banned sturgeon, and a new even denser version called lingotto that has been brought to the United States.

-It comes in a bar that resembles a chocolate bar, that can be sliced or grated and added to pasta, scrambled eggs or canapés.
+It comes in a bar that resembles a chocolate bar that can be sliced or grated and added to pasta, scrambled eggs, or canapés.

-The company sells a 1.2-ounce bar for $99, and it will last 120 unopened from the ship date, and says that “A special drying technique is used that captures all the pure flavors of our caviar.
+The company sells a 1.2-ounce bar for $99, and it will last 120 days unopened from the ship date and says that “A special drying technique is used that captures all the pure flavors of our caviar.
 The bold taste is ideal for creating the most refined recipes.
 It can be grated finely or simply sliced into paper-thin sheets.
 Perfect on top of potato or pumpkin purées.”

 Reichl explains that regardless, pressed caviar is everything a caviar lover could want.